 Controlling blood sugar is extremely important for diabetics who can experience a variety of serious health issues if their blood sugar is imbalanced, including kidney damage, nerve damage, sexual dysfunction, blindness, and loss of limb.
 Diabetes can also increase a person’s risk of stroke and heart attack.

 Millions of Americans have been diagnosed with diabetes.
 In fact, the American Diabetes Association estimates there are close to 30 million Americans with diabetes.
 Many of those diagnosed and undiagnosed are not currently receiving adequate treatment of their condition.
 Diabetes is currently the seventh leading cause or contributing factor to death.

 BYETTA injections improve a user’s ability to control the release of insulin in the body.
 For example, when a person eats their blood sugar level increases but taking BYETTA can help the pancreas release the appropriate level of insulin and improve blood sugar levels by mimicking the actions of a hormone called glucagon-like peptide-1, or GLP-1.

+Three 30-week, double-blind, placebo-controlled trials were conducted to evaluate the safety and efficacy of BYETTA and its ability to control blood glucose.
+In the trials, scientists evaluated the results of 1,446 patients.
+Patient’s blood sugar was evaluated while taking metformin alone, a sulfonylurea alone, or a combination with BYETTA or a placebo.
 Results indicated that patients in each study who took BYETTA did have reductions in the mean change of their levels of HbA1c and reduced blood glucose.
 BYETTA was also shown not only to help control blood sugar levels for the participants but also to help them lose weight.
 In another study 194 overweight or obese patients with Type 2 diabetes were given BYETTA and lost six pounds over 24 weeks.